 Generally, all incomes realized by the non-resident alien individual not engaged in trade or business within the Philippines are subject to final withholding tax.
 In 2018, updates on capital gains from the sale of shares of stock not traded in the stock exchange were subject to fifteen percent (15%) of the final tax.

 Some of these updates include the interest income derived from the following:

 - Depository bank under the expanded foreign currency deposit system

 - Capital gains from the sale of shares of stock not traded in the stock exchange.

 15% Final tax withholding on the interest income from deposits under EFDCS.
 This withholding tax rate applies to capital gains realized during the taxable year from the sale, barter, exchange.
 Withhold 15% on the disposition of shares of stock in a domestic corporation is fifteen percent (15%).

-After learning the updates regarding withholding tax train law 2018 we must know also how to compute withholding tax under train law.
+After learning the updates regarding withholding tax train law 2018, we must also know how to compute withholding tax under train law.
 Do you want to know how to do it?
-Are you practicing your profession or employed?
-If you want to know the estimated withholding tax from your employer, make sure you have your payslip before you proceed to the next instructions.
+Are you practising your profession or employed?
+If you want to know the estimated withholding tax from your employer, make sure you have your payslip before proceeding to the next instructions.